smartcontractkit/documentation/docs/Node Operators/performing-system-maintenance.md

 docker restart secondary -t 0
 ```

-You'll notice the primary container takes control of the database file and resumes operation.
+You'll notice the primary container takes control of the database and resumes operation.
 You can attach to the secondary container by running:

 ```shell
 docker attach secondary